Defending against Jailbreak through Early Exit Generation of Large Language Models: Background and Related Work

-\textbf{Prompt-based Defense.} Directly detecting content within prompts can help prevent harmful content generated by LLMs.
-Therefore, \citet{llamaguard}, \citet{openaimoderation}, and \citet{Perspective} have proposed several APIs for content detection.
-In addition to filtering harmful prompts, manipulation of prompts can be incorporated to reinforce safety measures. \citet{zhang2024defending} proposed adding prompts that instruct the model to prioritize safety. \citet{self_reminders} leveraged psychological principles by incorporating self-reminder prompts in system messages, encouraging LLMs to respond responsibly and thereby reducing the success rate of jailbreak attacks.
-Additionally, \citet{jain2023baseline} outlined three defensive strategies: perplexity detection, paraphrasing, and reorganization.
-However, this approach suffers from a high false positive rate, limiting its effectiveness in real applications.

-\textbf{Decoding-based Defense.} Some jailbreak prompts can be highly sensitive to character-level changes.
-Therefore, introducing random perturbations and dropouts can help mitigate attack effects \cite{robey2024smoothllmdefendinglargelanguage}. \citet{cao2024defendingalignmentbreakingattacksrobustly} developed RA-LLM, which leverages the inherent robustness of LLMs and applies Monte Carlo sampling with dropout as a defense strategy. \citet{xu2024safedecodingdefendingjailbreakattacks} revealed that safety disclaimers often remain among the top tokens in the outputs generated by jailbreak prompts.
+Defense strategies against jailbreaks can be broadly categorized into prompt-based methods and decoding-based methods. \textbf{Prompt-based Defense.} Detecting harmful content at the prompt level is an effective preventive strategy.
+To this end, Llama Guard \cite{llamaguard}, OpenAI \cite{openaimoderation}, and Perspective \cite{Perspective} provide APIs for content moderation.
+Beyond detection, prompt manipulation has also been explored: Zhang et al. \cite{zhang2024defending} appended prompts with safety-oriented instructions, while Self-Reminders \cite{self_reminders} leveraged psychological cues via system prompts to encourage responsible responses.
+Jain et al. \cite{jain2023baseline} proposed three strategies—perplexity detection, paraphrasing, and reorganization—but noted high false positive rates, limiting practical deployment. \textbf{Decoding-based Defense.} Some jailbreak prompts can be highly sensitive to character-level changes.
+Therefore, introducing random perturbations and dropouts can help mitigate attack effects \cite{robey2024smoothllmdefendinglargelanguage}.
+RA-LLM \cite{cao2024defendingalignmentbreakingattacksrobustly} leverages the inherent robustness of LLMs and applies Monte Carlo sampling with dropout as a defense strategy.
+SafeDecoding \cite{xu2024safedecodingdefendingjailbreakattacks} revealed that safety disclaimers often remain among the top tokens in the outputs generated by jailbreak prompts.
 They proposed amplifying these safety token probabilities to reduce the risk of jailbreaks.
-Besides, \citet{zhao2024defendinglargelanguagemodels} identified several safety-critical layers within LLMs and re-aligned these layers to improve overall safety.
+Besides, Layer Editing \cite{zhao2024defendinglargelanguagemodels} identified several safety-critical layers within LLMs and re-aligned these layers to improve overall safety.
 Overall, these defense methods effectively balance utility and safety, but their effectiveness diminishes with models that have stronger safety barriers.